Academic Planning for Equitable Success

 Incoming Student Questionnaire

 The Incoming Student Questionnaire will help identify first-year students who may benefit from additional support and extended onboarding before the academic year begins.
-The goal of the Questionnaire is to help students who may have additional challenges in their path to graduation and align a student's academic major with their professional aspirations.
-Additionally, the questionnaire will assess if a student has taken all the necessary steps and actions to enroll in classes.
-With the Incoming Student Questionnaire, we hope to further support students by assessing and addressing student needs and challenges before classes even begin.
+The goal of the Questionnaire is to help students who may have barriers in their path to graduation and align a student's academic major with their professional aspirations.
+Additionally, the questionnaire helps to assess if a student has taken all the necessary steps and actions to enroll in classes.

 Integrated Course Scheduling for Departments (Ad Astra Implementation)